California Takes Controversial Approach to Fentanyl Crisis

 For those aged 18 to 45, it is the leading cause of death.

-And it’s everywhere—tainting counterfeit pills, poisoning children and adults, addicts and first-time users, overwhelming any potential response.
-As a deluge of pills and powder flows across the southern border, authorities regularly seize enough fentanyl to kill everyone on earth, several times over.
+And it’s everywhere—tainting counterfeit pills; poisoning children and adults, addicts and first-time users; and overwhelming any potential response.
+As a deluge of pills and powder flows across the southern border, authorities regularly seize enough fentanyl to kill everyone on the planet, several times over.

 Into this carnage, a windfall.